olcf/hip-training-series/Lecture1/01 Exercises for HIP Introduction.md

 `cd hip-training-series/Lecture1/HIP/vectorAdd `

-Examine files here – README, Makefile, CMakeLists.txt and vectoradd.hip.
+Examine files here -- README, Makefile, CMakeLists.txt and vectoradd.hip.
 Notice that the Makefile requires ROCM_PATH to be set.
 Check with module show rocm or echo $ROCM_PATH.
 Also, the Makefile builds and runs the code.
-We’ll do the steps separately.
+We'll do the steps separately.
 Check also the HIPFLAGS in the Makefile.
 There is also a CMakeLists.txt file to use for a cmake build.

 For the portable Makefile system